mathisen99/kiro-download/README.md

 - Fetch the latest version metadata
 - Download the Kiro tar.gz file
 - Extract it to the script directory
+- Create a launcher wrapper script (`kiro-launcher.sh`) that runs Kiro detached from terminal
+- Create a desktop entry for your application launcher (Hyprland, GNOME, KDE, etc.)
-- Create a symbolic link at `/usr/local/bin/kiro`
+- Create a symbolic link at `/usr/local/bin/kiro` for terminal access
 - Clean up the downloaded tarball

 ### Check for Updates